ctogle/modular/README.md

 -------------------------------------------------------------------------------
 To run the tests and view the test results:

+Change to the tests directory
-cd tests/
+cd ./tests/

- # to run the test
+Run the test
 ./test.py

- # to view the test results
+View the test results
 ../mrun.sh ./correl_ensemble_test/ --plt